SNAP Benefits in Rhode Island: How to Apply and Qualify

 How to Manage Your SNAP Benefits

-Effectively managing your SNAP benefits helps you budget for groceries and make your food assistance last throughout the entire month.
+Managing your SNAP benefits helps you stay on budget and make the most of your monthly food assistance throughout the month.

 EBT Deposit Schedule in Rhode Island

-You can check your specific payment date in our Rhode Island deposit schedule.
+You can check your specific payment details in our Rhode Island deposit schedule.

 How to Check Your EBT Card Balance